Investing in rental property with VA Loan is a tricky subject. There are many rules that dictate how a VA loan should be used.

 Of course, the opposite could happen.
 Your no-money-down property could skyrocket in value, and you come out the hero.
 That would be great, but there are no guarantees.
 You need to gauge your risk tolerance and decide to what level you want to take advantage of no money down.

 If you are going to make a 20% down payment, it may not make sense to use your VA benefit.
 Using mortgage calculators, compare the interest rates of the VA loan vs. other types of loans.
 Be sure to factor in the funding fee.

 You should be able to figure out which loan will be better for you.
 It may end up being VA, but not necessarily.
-Also, you may want to save your VA benefit for an opportunity in the future where you want to buy a house with no money down.
+Also, you may want to save your VA benefit for an opportunity in the future where you want to buy a house or even a multi-family with no money down.

 A common investment strategy is buying distressed homes at deep discounts and then doing the work of getting them ready to either rent out or flip.
 I’ve done this.
 Based on what we know with the VA appraisers, this strategy won’t work well with VA loans.

 It’s Not as Simple as Just Buying Homes

 You’ve decided to invest with VA loans.

 So you buy a home at every assignment, and turn it into a rental when you move away.

 This is a common mistake that military members and Vets make.
 They buy houses that won’t make good rentals.
 They don’t look at the numbers before they buy.
 It is a fallacy that you should buy a house at every duty station and then rent it out when you leave.

 This will not work.